MysteryFlask/Portfolio/README.md

 ## Licensing

-Credit to [Soumyajit4419](https://github.com/soumyajit4419/) for building the backend of this whole project.
+Credit to [Soumyajit4419](https://github.com/soumyajit4419/) for building the base template of this project.

 ## Built With